Wilson Pro Staff 97LS

-For beginners in tennis, an ideal racket should be fairly easy to use, have a nice mixture of power and control, and be neither too easy or too difficult to use.
-Most starters will not be able to control a racket that is too powerful (oversize head, very light weight) – the ball will just fly off the racket.
+For beginners in tennis, ideal rackets should be fairly easy to use, have a nice mixture of power and control, and be neither too easy or too difficult to use.
+Most starters will not be able to control a racket that is too powerful (oversize head, very light weight).
+The ball would just fly off the racket.
 On the other hand, if the racket has a small head and is too heavy, beginners will find it harder to time their swings, hit the sweet-spot, and get the right amount of power and direction on their shots.

 Therefore, the material of construction, length, weight, head size, power and balance are key factors in racket selection.
 With all of these in mind, here are five hand-picked tennis rackets that are ideally suited for tennis beginners.